 “Why not leave?
 Why are you assuming where you go would be worse?
 Maybe it would be better.
 Maybe you’d meet your new boyfriend who becomes your husband there.
 Syd, stop acting like these mental attachments matter.”

 He urges her to sit back down next to him and she does.
 “Let me clear it up Syd: the world isn’t fair.
 Go to a children’s hospital and see people with real challenges.
 Even your own sister.
 She’s a single mom of a sick kid, she has to work two jobs, and your once-had-cancer mom helps but you don’t.
 Your life looks pretty good you know.
-I know it’s no princess life but come on.
-We gotta remember, 25% of the people walking past us will get cancer and a whole bunch of them are their families.
+I know it’s no princess-life but come on.
+We gotta remember, 25% of the people walking past us will get cancer and a bunch of the rest of them are those people’s families.
 Maybe that’s still us, so maybe this isn’t so bad really.”

 “I don’t think you understand what being depressed is.”

 He’s not angry, but he is firm.
 “Now you’re being disrespectful to me.
 Please don’t pretend you’ve got some feeling I don’t.
 Don’t pretend that everyone you know hasn’t suffered horribly in their life.
 All of us feel like just throwing in the towel sometimes.
-So don’t put a spotlight on your problems like they’re the only ones that count because the rest of us have some challenges too you know.
+I know that hurts and so does everyone else over about ten years old, so don’t put a spotlight on your problems like they’re the only ones that count because the rest of us have some challenges too you know.
 When was the last time you asked about Brian?”

 Her eyes widened and she hid a gasp.
 “I’m so sorry.
 I was so caught up in what’s been happening that I didn’t even think to ask.
 I’m so sorry.”
 She takes a step toward him but she can see he needs some space.